 Blepharoplasty, Eyelid Surgery

-Eyelid Lift in Somerville
+Eyelid Lift in Medford

 Eyes are a prominent facial feature.
 It is the surrounding skin, rather than the eyes themselves, that conveys emotion.
 The tissue, muscle, fat, hair and lashes all contribute to the wide array of expressions.
 Age, sun exposure and hereditary factors all contribute to wrinkles, deep lines and puffiness around the eyes.